 Read more →Tulip bulbs just do not thrive in my garden.
-However, I can enjoy similar blooms in spring thanks to the Liriodendron trees, which are actually related to the magnolias.
+However, I can enjoy similar blooms in spring thanks to the Liriodendron trees, which are actually related to magnolias.
 Their cup shaped flowers have led to the common name of Tulip Tree.
-Liriodendrons are notoriously slow to
+I planted two of these trees

 Read more →A little paradise in the Mountains.
 FEATHERING MY NEST Living in what very much resembles a bird hide would not be to everyone’s taste, but it suits me.
 My mini home is surrounded by trees and shrubs…predominantly Australian natives, but certainly not exclusively.
 Is is actually a studio apartment,

-Read more →LEAF PEEPING IN AUTUMN I love my little village of Blackheath.
+Read more →Autumn is a delight my little village of Blackheath.
 I do joke and call it Bleakheath, but only with affection.
 It’s in the upper Blue Mountains of New South Wales, so the seasons are well defined.
-Spring is gorgeous and snow can occasionally transform it in
+Spring is gorgeous and snow can occasionally transform it in winter.

 Read more →WHY BLACKHEATH?
 It was primarily my passion for birds and gardens that prompted my move from Sydney to the beautiful Blue Mountains.
 As a writer, I also wanted a place of peace and inspiration.
 The birds here are truly amazing.
 I don’t mind sharing my flowers with